ganrad/openshift-s2i-springboot-java/README.md

 3. Click on 'Add to Project' in OpenShift CP Web Console (UI) to create a new application and then select the 'springboot-java' template from the 'Browse' images tab.
 You will then be presented with a form where you can specify
 * A *name* for your web application and
-* The GitHub repository URL containing your Java web application source code.
+* The GitHub repository URL containing your Spring Boot Java application source code.
-* Specify the application build type - Maven (Default) or Gradle.
+* (Optional) Specify the application build type - Maven (Default) or Gradle.
+* (Optional) Specify application runtime arguments.

     Next, click on 'Create' application.
 This will invoke the *S2I process* which will build your application, containerize your application (as explained above), push the newly built image into the integrated docker registry and finally deploy a Pod containing your application.